Effects of the radiative interior on solar inertial modes: Effects of dissipation in the RZ

 The mode damping rate is given as the radial average of $\nu k^2$ weighted by the kinetic energy density $e_{\rm kin}$.
 In general, there is a tendency for eigenmodes to distribute more (less) kinetic energy into a region where the dissipation $\nu k^2$ is small (large) in order to minimize the mode damping rate $\gamma$.
-This helps explain the increase in the motions in CZ as the number of nodes in RZ increases (because $k$ is increased).
-This further causes the modes to be more damped by the increase in the number of radial nodes.
+The RZ, having a lower $\nu$, tends to have higher kinetic energy for CZ--RZ mixed modes with a low number of radial nodes.
+This further helps explain the increase in motions in the CZ for CZ--RZ mixed modes as the number of radial nodes in the RZ increases (because $k$ is increased).
+Thereby, the RZ Rossby modes also become more damped with the increase in $n_{\rm RZ}$ (see Fig.~\ref{fig:6}).

-Figures~\ref{fig:3} and~\ref{fig:4} demonstrate that the CZ inertial modes are significantly damped by the inclusion of RZ.
-We demonstrate that this is caused by the dissipation resulting from the decay of the modes in OS.
-Figure~\ref{fig:A1} shows the spherically averaged radial profile of dissipation $Q_{\rm vis}$ for the $m=3$ prograde columnar mode.
-This is the most affected mode among the CZ inertial modes whose eigenfunctions are presented in Fig.~\ref{fig:3}.
-The radial profile of $Q_{\rm vis}$ demonstrates that the dissipation is much higher in OS as compared to the whole of CZ.
+Figures~\ref{fig:3} and~\ref{fig:4} demonstrate that the CZ inertial modes are significantly damped by the inclusion of the RZ.
+We demonstrate that this is caused by dissipation arising from the decay of modes in OS.
+Figure~\ref{fig:A1} shows the spherically averaged radial profile of dissipation $Q_{\rm vis}$ for the $m=3$ prograde columnar mode, which is the most affected mode among the CZ inertial modes whose eigenfunctions are presented in Fig.~\ref{fig:3}.
+The radial profile of $Q_{\rm vis}$ demonstrates that the dissipation is much higher in OS as compared to the whole of the CZ.
 This is because of the sharp decay of the modes in OS, where the viscosity is finite.
-This causes significant damping of the CZ inertial modes by the inclusion of RZ.
+The generated dissipation significantly damps the CZ inertial modes when the RZ is included (see Fig.~\ref{fig:4}).

 \FloatBarrier